frostsnap/frostsnap/SECURITY.md

 Anything that breaks the security model.
 Concretely, that model is:

-1. **A remote attacker gets nothing, even if every device is corrupt — provided the coordinator app is honest.** "Remote" means they never physically hold a device or a backup: their only view of the wallet is what reaches the chain and the network requests the wallet software makes.
+1. **A remote attacker gets nothing, even if every device is corrupt, provided the coordinator app is honest.** "Remote" means they never physically hold a device or a backup: their only view of the wallet is what reaches the chain and the network requests the wallet software makes.
 So malicious firmware would have to smuggle key material out through a signature, a nonce, or some other message that ends up